veebch/veebkeeb/README.md

 ## One Tweak Beyond

 You may want to use mappings tailored to your app of choice.
-The macropad uses a **ymdk/ymd09** board that can be remapped easily using [QMK_toolbox](https://github.com/qmk/qmk_toolbox) or command-line qmk.
+The macropad uses a **ymdk/ymd09** board that can be remapped easily using [Vial](https://get.vial.today/).

-## Re-mapping your veebkeeb with a new keymap (using qmk toolbox)

-1. Open QMK-toolbox

-1. Select your image to flash (the hex file from the app directory in this repository)

-1. Unplug the Veeb Keeb and reconnect while holding the top-left key (this will set flashing mode on)

-1. You should see a 'Atmel DFU device connected' message

-1. Flash it (by clicking the ‘Flash’ button) and wait until the Veeb Keeb lights up again (it should only take a few seconds)

 ## Video

-There's a video of it being used with Affinity photo [here](https://www.youtube.com/watch?v=vFSMz1mPoOg)
+There's a video of the macropad being used with Affinity photo [here](https://www.youtube.com/watch?v=vFSMz1mPoOg)

 ## Contributing